Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation: Implementation and Hyperparameter

-We implement G-computation and LTMLE with Super Learner using the \texttt{ltmle} R package, setting \texttt{gcomp=TRUE} for the former.
-Super Learner constructs an optimally weighted ensemble of base learners via $k$-fold cross-validation; throughout, we set $k=3$ and include a generalized linear model, random forest, XGBoost, and a generalized additive model (GAM) with regression splines as candidate learners.
-Since these two models do not support applying the fitted model to a hold-out validation set, we feed all 1500 samples to the models for both training and inference.
+Super-Learner-based G-computation and LTMLE are implemented using the \texttt{ltmle} R package, which constructs an optimally weighted ensemble of base learners via 3-fold cross-validation.
+Candidate learners include a generalized linear model, random forest, XGBoost, and a generalized additive model with regression splines.
+DeepACE and IGC-Net are implemented using the authors' original codebases~\cite{frauen2023estimating,hess2024igc}, while DeepLTMLE is implemented following the original paper.
+All deep learning models are trained for 100 epochs.
+For $D^3$-Net, the Polyak averaging coefficient is fixed at $\beta=0.02$.

-DeepACE is implemented using the authors' original codebase~\cite{frauen2023estimating}.
-Across 20 runs, a small number of runs (1–3, depending on the DGP and counterfactual policy) produced substantially divergent estimates; these runs were excluded from the reported results, which favors DeepACE’s performance.